-It was alleged by the attorneys for the department store that Marie Arnez’s injuries could not have been that serious, since she waited over week to seek any medical treatment for her injuries.
+It was alleged by the attorneys for the department store that Marie Arnez’s injuries could not have been that serious since she waited over a week to seek any medical treatment for her injuries.

 This argument makes logical sense, and juries often see it that way.
 But of course, just because someone waits to seek medical treatment does not mean that they are not injured or that their injuries are not serious.
 It is perfectly common for people to be injured and not recognize the painful symptoms until later.
 In fact, the body is designed to pump adrenaline through our veins specifically to delay any pain.
 This is the body’s way of getting the person out of danger, by giving them some time to escape without the debilitation of pain.

 However, it is also common for juries to see the delay in a way that supports the defense’s argument that the injury is not serious.
 When victims of negligence wait to seek treatment, the defense almost always uses this to say, “If they were really injured, they would have needed a doctor immediately.”
 Of course, this is not true, as evident by Florida’s own laws in which they give plaintiffs a certain amount of time to seek treatment after they are injured.
 In Florida PIP cases, injured victims have 14 days to seek treatment.